sksDonni/time-management/CONTRIBUTING.md

 # Submitting changes

+  1. Fork the repository
-  1. Check out master
+  2. Check out master
-  2. Pull from origin master
+  3. Pull from origin master
-  3. Branch from master
+  4. Branch from master
-  4. Raise a PR back into master
+  5. Raise a PR back into master

   Please raise one PR per issue if possible.